The entrance to the Forbidden City in Beijing. (Carlos Barria / Courtesy Reuters)

 On the northwestern side of the city, meanwhile, Wanliu mall is filled with its usual weekend bustle.
 Shoppers roam foreign-brand stores such as H&M and Guess, and families with young children huddle around tables in KFC and McDonald's.
 Even though the scene looks and feels different from the empty area of Tiananmen, there is an eerie similarity: Nobody is talking about the transition.
 When asked about it, a middle-aged woman in a nearby coffee shop waved her hand and put on a pair of headphones.

 Official Chinese media portrayed the 18th Congress as a celebration of the nation's impressive achievements over the past decade.
 As for Chinese citizens, they were not partying.
 But they weren't out protesting, either.
 They went about their business, reluctant to comment on the political event that drew the rest of the world's attention.
-In one sense, that is hardly a surprise, given that China's authoritarian political system
+In one sense, that is hardly a surprise, given that China's authoritarian political system maintains control of the entire public sphere.
+People have long learned to focus on making it through the day.

 - Full website and iPad access